-With a forecast of 68 degrees (it didn’t materialize but it did get to 62) it was a perfect day to ignore the leaves piling up in the lawn and go for a ride.
+With a forecast of 68° (it didn’t materialize but it did get to 62°) it was a perfect day to ignore the leaves piling up in the lawn and go for a ride.

 I found a “CC” ride and decided I would jump in.
-But I arrived at 9:58 and decided not to rush just to leave with the group at 10:00 a.m.
+But I arrived at 9:58 a.m. and decided not to rush but just leave on my schedule although the group was rolling out at 10:00 a.m.

 There is something about pulling up with license plate marked UPDHEZ and wearing a jersey from Alpe d’Huez.
 It’s like a target on my back — I am expected to be better than anyone else.

 As the group rolled out there was one other person who was getting ready.
 He looked at me and said “You don’t look like you’ll have any problem catching the group.
 Yea, a big ego stroke.
 So I waited for him to get ready.

 We were “wheels down” at 10:10 a.m.
 We rode at a sensible pace — never hammering it to catch the group because we knew with our pace we would catch them.
 And we did just 7.5 miles into the ride.
 But the group was already strung out so we rode through the group, overtaking 10-12 more riders, one each at a time.

 Like many group rides, we’re not much on formality.
 I never did catch the name of the guy I rode with.
 You never know if you’re going to ride with someone for 10 minutes or 10 miles.